 Further down the page, they suggest several movies from their collection where you can click to learn more and buy a copy.

-This is a fantastic way to keep users engaged on the website, with a natural progression to becoming qualified leads.
+This is a fantastic way to keep users engaged on the website, naturally progressing to qualified leads.

 We love Figmas’ 404 page design for its simplicity.
 The page is pretty straight to the point, minimal, and has no extra bells and whistles.

-Unless, of course, you consider the fact that you can manipulate and play with the anchor points on the 404 text.
+Unless, of course, you consider that you can manipulate and play with the anchor points on the 404 text.

-While at first, this might seem pointless, it’s actually pretty clever.
+While at first, this might seem pointless, it’s pretty clever.
 This little design game perfectly encapsulates Figmas’ branding as a design tool.
-You get an instant idea of what you can do with it, which encourages you to find out more.
+You get an instant idea of what you can do with it, encouraging you to find out more.

 Getting more info isn’t hard, either.
-Figmas’ 404 page includes a navigation menu and helpful links to find what they need easily.
+Figmas’ 404 page includes a navigation menu and helpful links to find what they need quickly.

-Behance provides another 404 page example that helps users find the right information.
+Behance, similar to Dribbble, provides another great 404 page example that helps users find the correct information.

 Under the headline, you can click various project categories to head to the right page.
 Then you have the option to browse several featured projects for inspiration.

-With this page, users aren’t left hanging around.
-They didn’t land on the page they were looking for, but with so many suggestions on offer, they might find something similar or better.
+With this page, users don’t need to hang around.
+If you don’t land on what you were looking for, there are so many suggestions on offer to help you find something similar or better.

 7. eBay – 404 Page with Trending Deals

-eBay is a popular eCommerce website that leverages their 404 page to showcase the hottest products.
+eBay is a popular eCommerce website that leverages its custom 404 error page message to showcase the hottest products.

-On visiting the page, you see a fun image and quirky headline saying they “looked everywhere” for your desired page, which helps users relate to the situation.
+On visiting the page, you see a fun image and quirky headline saying they “looked everywhere” for your desired page.
+This helps users relate to the situation.
 It then links to their homepage with an eye-catching button.

-By organizing their 404 page in this way, they offer plenty of opportunities for people to keep using their website without being too pushy.
+By organizing their 404 page design this way, they offer more opportunities for people to keep using their site without being too pushy.